Photos by Hillary Ehlen and J. Alan Paul Photography

 Many of the houses in the Akasons’ South Fargo neighborhood were relatively new construction and boasted some sort of landscaping.
 The Akasons’ house made a pretty picture, which was framed by this beautiful neighborhood.
 However, the front entrance contained just a hint of the tropical retreat that exists in the Akasons’ backyard.

 When they first moved in, the only feature that existed in the Akasons’ backyard was the deck, which Skyler Akason integrated into his vision for their tropical retreat.
+He decided that he would take all his knowledge and experience plus consult with his friends at NBG Landscapes about some of the tropical plants and flowers he wanted to use.
 He then cut a stairway into the middle of the deck for increased access to the pool.
 In addition to the heated, in-ground swimming pool, they also have a hot tub, wet bar and several seating areas, as well as a fire pit.

 An Unexpected Guest